Back to Tennessee

 What This Bill Does

-• Prohibits a county from having a district that covers the whole county after redistricting following the 2030 federal census.
+• This bill prohibits a county from having a district that encompasses the entire county after the redistricting following the 2030 federal census.

 Limits and Unknowns